-The Victorian Marine and Coastal Strategy (in preparation) will set the pathway for achieving the long-term outcomes of the policy by identifying immediate priority actions and outlining responsibility for delivery and timeframes.
+The Victorian Marine and Coastal Strategy sets the pathway for achieving the long-term outcomes of the policy by identifying immediate priority actions and outlining responsibility for delivery and timeframes.

 Most of the coast is public land but numerous organisations and groups including local government, Parks Victoria and government-appointed, volunteer Committees of Management have the lead role for planning and managing different sections.
-The Department of Environment, Land, Water and Planning (DELWP) is undertaking a ‘Future Foreshores’ project to explore options to simplify management of coastal areas and create longer-term planning and financial stability.
+The Department of Energy, Environment and Climate Action (DEECA) is undertaking a ‘Future Foreshores’ project to explore options to simplify management of coastal areas and create longer-term planning and financial stability.

 The condition of this region’s coasts now